 As many of you know, besides traditional educational methods, I'm inspired by Montessori's philosophy.
-I believe in her core concepts and try to implement it with Sasha as much as I can.
+I believe in her core concepts and try to implement them with Sasha as much as I can.
 You can read more about Montessori schools here and here.
 DIY Montessori shelf for toys is a wonderful addition to a child's space.

 One of the core components that appeals to me is that all learning materials should be low and within reach to the kid.
 Sasha has her wardrobe rack, a small table with chairs, bookshelves suitable to her height.
 She has a shelf with snacks that she can easily reach when she gets hungry.
 Also, we are working at the moment on her pouring skills and I'm planning to create for her a water station, where she can pour herself water in a glass if she gets thirsty.
-(Update: you can find our DIY sensory table here)

 I also like how Montessori uses toy shelves to archive maximum engagement and get the most benefit from educational toys and objects.
 The shelf should be low and long enough to fit 10-12 toys without the feeling of being cramped.
 There are so many variations that you can choose what suits you.
 The classic one has 2 shelves, divided into 8 square compartments.
 I wanted to go for a more open look and since I couldn't find affordable options on the market, I decided to make it myself.